Illustration of the Feelgood Web Portal shown on an iPhone and on an iPad.

 Creating a prototype for usability testing

-After having focused on small screens for the paper sketches, I designed a prototype for larger screens.
+After having focused on small screens when sketching in paper, I now designed a prototype for large screens.
 This prototype saved us time by serving multiple purposes:

 • Explaining interaction design to developers